A Mysterious Find (Short Story)

-I was deep in the woods at this point and the trees were casting a cold shadow over the ground.
+I was deep in the woods and the trees were casting a cold shadow over the ground.

 The call of a solitary bird echoed from far away, and I wondered if it was time to turn back as my stroll was turning into something far more strenuous than I had planned.

 I then caught sight of a curious-looking structure set a few feet from my location.

 Laying in the ground the hands of time had covered it in moss, and hidden away from civilisation it looked as though it had not been touched for over a hundred years.
 An old stone trough or even an ancient grave I thought to myself?

-The structure did not rise more than a foot from the ground and where it was not covered in moss there were flakes of stone peeling away after years of rain, damp and cold.
+The structure rose a foot from the ground and where it was not covered in moss there were flakes of stone peeling away after years of rain, damp and cold.

 I approached, carefully stepping one foot over the other, but the sound of a twig breaking under my foot forced me to freeze.
 Why it should force me to do this, I cannot say for I was not hiding or in danger, but a sense of fear had come over me.

 My heart rate had increased and little sounds, such as leaves rustling or the chirp of a bird all became exaggerated and ringing out in my ears as potential threats of danger.
 A natural fight or flight reaction I assumed.

 I gazed into the centre of the structure and could see only leaves and a few rotting branches.
 Glancing over my shoulder I took a few steps closer.

-In the most likely reality a drinking basin for livestock or horses, but still enough for my curiosity to push me to investigate.
-I pressed my foot gently on top of the leaves and pressed a little.
+Most likely a drinking basin for livestock or horses, but still enough for my curiosity to push me to investigate.
+I put my foot gently on top of the leaves and pressed a little.
 The rotting organic debris depressed under the weight of my foot, but no trap door or hidden passageway swung open.